volaya/qgis-python-course/README.rst

 - `Creating plugins <plugins/plugins.rst>`_.
 How to create QGIS plugins that can be later distributed and installed in other QGIS instances.

-	The following three plugins are recommended for creating a new QGIS plugin:

-		- `Plugin Creator <https://github.com/volaya/qgis-plugincreator-plugin/>`_: It generates the plugin skeleton.
-The description of elements in that skeleton is provided in the `plugin documentation <https://github.com/volaya/qgis-plugincreator-plugin/blob/master/README.md>`_.

-		- `Plugin reloader <https://github.com/borysiasty/plugin_reloader>`_: To update plugins when you make changes in the code, without having to restart QGIS.

-		- `First aid plugin <https://github.com/wonder-sk/qgis-first-aid-plugin>`_: Plugin with useful tools for plugin developers, including debugin tools.

-	An example of a minimal functional plugin can be found in the `plugin` folder or this repository.